BurgerWu/Sparkify-Project/README.md

 ## Acknowledgement

-This is repository for Sparkify project
+Special thank to Udacity for providing the dataset and training for skills required to complete this project